skip to Main Content

 An Equal Chance for All

-In Tennessee, there are an estimated 8,000 DACA and Undocumented students who face impossible financial barriers toward higher education as they are not eligible for:
+In Tennessee there are thousands of students who face possible financial barriers toward higher education as they are not eligible for:

 • State or Federal Funding